If you’ve spent any time interacting with an Amazon device, chances are you’ve encountered an Alexa Skill.

 Like apps, they can be added to a user’s device to perform the specific task each Skill is created for.

 And they’re used for a lot more than just games.

-Top marketers are using Skills to connect with their audience – offering industry news, tips, even web analytics to their audience.
+Top marketers are using Skills and Alexa marketing strategy to connect with their audience – offering industry news, tips, and even web analytics to their audience.

 For example, “Alexa, open Jeopardy,” or “Alexa, I want to play a trivia game.”

 Then, as Amazon puts it:

 “When a user speaks to a device with Alexa, the speech is streamed to the Alexa service in the cloud.
 Alexa recognizes the speech, determines what the user wants, and then sends a structured request to the particular skill that can fulfill the user’s request.
 All speech recognition and conversion is handled by Alexa in the cloud.”

 The user interacts with the Skill based on an interaction model, which defines the words and phrases a user can say to make the Skill do what they want.

 It’s all operated by AI, which means it gives brands a unique opportunity to interact with customers on a personal, conversation-driven basis.
 Alexa marketing is a whole new way to connect with consumers directly.